rogozinds/Vaadin-Charts-CLI/README.md

 # Vaadin Charts Template

 This template is a starting point for using Vaain Charts.
-It creates a Web application with column chart.
+It creates a Web application with a simple column chart.

-This template, can be used both with `polymer-cli` and `yeoman`.
+This template, is used used with `polymer-cli`.

 ### Setup

 ##### Prerequisites
+Install Git.

+Install the current LTS version (4.x) of Node.js or newer.

+Install the latest version of Bower.

+    npm install -g bower

 Install [polymer-cli](https://github.com/Polymer/polymer-cli):